Uruguayan Air Force Flight 571

 .

-Authorities dispatched multiple search and rescue aircraft which unknowingly flew directly over the crash site several times during the next few days, but crews were unable to see the aircraft white fuselage against the snow.
+Authorities dispatched multiple search and rescue aircraft which unknowingly flew directly over the crash site several times during the next few days, but crews were unable to see the aircraft's white fuselage against the snow.
 All search efforts were abandoned after eight continuous days.

 .